attilammagyar/ai-cat/README.md

 tab for editing which then can be continued using the `:AI` command.

-The advantage of this approach is that you get precise manual control over what gets sent to the AI.
-The disadvantage is that you *have to precisely control manually what gets sent to the AI*.
+The advantage of this approach is that you get precise manual control over what is sent to the AI.
+The disadvantage is that you *have to precisely control manually what is sent to the AI*.
 No context, no codebase indexing, no [LSP](https://en.wikipedia.org/wiki/Language_Server_Protocol) integration, no nothing.